Archive post: Universal Jobmatch was replaced by Find a job on 14 May 2018.

 It’s sad that DWP and Monster have not adopted a more open and inviting approach to improving the site – it’s far from co-design principles that get the best out of interactive websites.
 In the August 2012 DWP Quarterly Statistical Summary, there was an article which explained DWP’s new approach to vacancy statistics, inviting comments and referring to a six-month beta stage.

 Finally, while these are gripes from a labour market analysis perspective, spare a thought for jobseekers.
 It’s not difficult to find criticisms of how the system works for them – take a look, for instance, at this blog and the comments that follow.
-It’s very serious: Jobseekers Allowance claimants can be required to look for work using Universal Jobmatch , or risk losing their benefit.
+It’s very serious: Jobseekers Allowance claimants could be required to look for work using Universal Jobmatch , or risk losing their benefit.